ChrWieg/homeautomation/README.md

 ### Disclaimer

-No Garantie for all given tipps and tricks!
-I am not an electrician, so I can not guarantee for electrical information given here.
+I do not guarantee the tips and tricks given here!
+I am not an electrician, so you should seek advice from a professional to avoid accidents.